 Milestones to look forward to: Kindergarteners learn that they can read and write during the school year.
 They learn to love the process of learning with both math and reading/writing projects.
 A lot of the kindergarten year is spent exploring what it means to be part of a learning community.

-Field Trips: The Kindergarten class visits the Discovery Museum in Reno with Lower School Science teacher Ms. Madelyn, as well as the Incline Village fire station and the Fleischmann Planetarium.
+Field Trips: The Kindergarten class visits the Discovery Museum in Reno, the Incline Village fire station and the Fleischmann Planetarium.
 Kindergarteners have also gone cross country skiing.

-What makes Kindergarten at LTS special: Ms. Sara loves teaching and spending her days with kids.
+What makes Kindergarten at LTS special: Ms. Laurel loves teaching and spending her days with kids.
 The class has fun, challenges themselves, and celebrates successes small and large!